zeroclipboard/zeroclipboard/README.md

 } );
 ```

-See the [instructions](docs/instructions.md) for more advanced options in using the library on your site.
+See [docs/instructions.md](docs/instructions.md) for more advanced options in using the library on your site.
+See [docs/api/ZeroClipboard.md](docs/api/ZeroClipboard.md) for the complete API documentation.

 Here is a working [test page](http://zeroclipboard.org/#demo) where you can try out ZeroClipboard in your browser.